ietf-wg-cellar/matroska-specification/order_guidelines.md

 ## Cues (index)

 It is much easier to put the Cues at the "end" of the segment, once all the Clusters have been written, otherwise it's hard to predict beforehand the place to reserve at the beginning of the segment.
 It is also not a big deal if Cues are at the end, given when the user wants to seek in a Matroska stream, it is going to jump somewhere, so it can seek to the Cues entry, read it and then seek to the best position according to the Cues entries.
 So the Cues <em>should</em> always be written after the Clusters.
-However the <a href="#cues_front">Cues could also appear at the front</a>.
+However the [Cues could also appear at the front](#cues_front).
 In this case the size of the Cues is usually very small compared to the video+audio bitrate of the stream.
 Even on small bitrate for a full length movie, the whole cue size represents only 0.01 to 0.1 second of download.
 Which is smaller than the time needed to seek on the network.

 ## Chapters